ChrisLTD/ChrisLTD.com/_posts/2013-04-10-ie8-png-problem.md

 </a>
 {% endhighlight %}
 {% highlight css %}
-.logo img { display: none; }
+/* Use your favorite method to restrict these styles to IE8 */ .logo img { display: none; }
 .logo:before { content:attr(data-content); }
 {% endhighlight %}